Travis Greene: Career

 Greene's second studio album, The Hill, was released on October 30, 2015, from RCA Inspiration and charted at No. 1 on the Billboard Gospel charts.

 Greene's rise in the gospel genre has been reported in Billboard Magazine, Rolling Out Magazine, Jet magazine, with performances at the Essence Music Festival, Trumpet Awards and BMI Trailblazers.
 In 2016, JET Magazine called Greene "The Future of Gospel".

 In 2017, Greene received criticism for his decision to perform at President Donald Trump's inaugural ball.

 On February 2, 2017, Greene recorded his third album Crossover: Live From Music City in Nashville, Tennessee.

 On March 24, 2017, Greene led the field of nominees at the 2017 Stellar Gospel Music Awards by taking home seven awards.
 At the awards, Greene performed a medley of "Made a Way" alongside Gospel recording artists Israel Houghton, Jonathan McReynolds and Jonathan Butler.

 Personal life

-Greene married Jackie Gyamfi and together they co-pastor Forward City Church in Columbia, South Carolina.
+Greene met Jackie Gyamfi (born 15 December 1987) during a ministry event in 2007, and the two went on to marry on her birthday in December 2011.
+They both have three sons: Jace (b.
+May 2014), Josh (b.
+September 2016) and Judah (b.
+April 2019), and together they currently oversee and are the senior pastors of The Forward City Church in Columbia, South Carolina.